magento/devdocs/src/release/policy/index.md

 ## Hotfix

-Hotfixes are patches that contain high-impact security or quality fixes that affect a large number of merchants.
-These fixes are applied to the next patch release for the applicable minor version.
-Adobe releases hotfixes for {{site.data.var.ee}} as needed.
+Hotfixes are patches that contain high-impact security or quality fixes, such as fixes to zero-day vulnerabilities, that affect a large number of merchants.
+Adobe releases hotfixes for Adobe Commerce versions that are still supported and affected by critical security or quality issues, as needed.
+Hotfixes are published to the [Known Issues section] (https://support.magento.com/hc/en-us/sections/360003869892-Known-issues-patches-attached-) of our Knowledge Base.
+These fixes will also be included in the next planned patch release.

 {:.bs-callout-info}
 Hotfixes can contain backward incompatible changes.